top of page

 L — Link Design to Engineering Context

-It is continuously mapped to engineering constraints and system architecture.
+Design is not isolated.
+It continuously maps to engineering constraints and system architecture.
+This means:

-• components reflect real implementation structures
+• Components reflect real implementation structures

-• patterns are reusable, not isolated
+• Patterns are reusable, not isolated

-• design decisions consider technical feasibility early
+• Design decisions consider technical feasibility early

 Result: